fetchai/fetchd/README.md

 tar xvf v1.05.tar.gz
 cd mcl-1.05
 make install
 ```

+### Building and testing the project

 After installing the reuired dependencies, install golang and execute the following commands:

 ```
 make install
 make test
 ```

-if you are using a linux without X or headless linux, look at [this article](https://ahelpme.com/linux/dbusexception-could-not-get-owner-of-name-org-freedesktop-secrets-no-such-name) or [#31](https://github.com/fetchai/fetchd/issues/31#issuecomment-577058321).
+If you are using a linux without X or headless linux, look at [this article](https://ahelpme.com/linux/dbusexception-could-not-get-owner-of-name-org-freedesktop-secrets-no-such-name) or [#31](https://github.com/fetchai/fetchd/issues/31#issuecomment-577058321).

 ## Run a simple local test network